 - (a) Renewal.
-A certified installer may renew unexpired certifications by submitting to DEQ the following by January 15: - (1) the required annual certification fee; and - (2) documentation that the applicant completed approved renewal training for that certificate year.
-Renewal training credit may be granted for courses or workshops of six (6) hours or more that have been approved in writing by the DEQ in advance. - (b) Late renewals.
+A certified installer may renew unexpired certifications by submitting to DEQ the following by January 15: - (1) a completed renewal application provided by the DEQ; - (21) the required annual certification fee; and - (32) documentation that the applicant completed approved renewal training for that certificate year.
+Renewal training credit may be granted for courses or workshops of four (4)

+hours or more that have been approved in writing by the DEQ in advance.

+- (b) Late renewals.
 The applicant shall pay a Fifty-Dollar (\$50.00) late fee for renewal applications postmarked or received by the DEQ after January 15. - (c) Failure to renew.
 Any certification that has not been renewed within twelve (12) months of expiring may not be renewed.
 Such applicants must apply for a new certification.